RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Methodology

-Existing preference alignment methods exhibit two fundamental limitations.
-First, clipping-based approaches like PPO~\cite{schulman2017proximalpolicyoptimizationalgorithms} and A-LoL~\cite{bahetileftover} bound the importance ratio $\pi_\theta(\vy|\vx)/\pi_\text{ref}(\vy|\vx)$ within the interval $[1-\epsilon, 1+\epsilon]$.
+and A-LoL~\citep{bahetileftover} (ref to \eqref{eq:a-lol}) bound the importance ratio $\pi_\theta(\vy|\vx)/\pi_\text{ref}(\vy|\vx)$ within the interval $[1-\epsilon, 1+\epsilon]$.
 This flattens the reward distinctions between responses with similar values.
-For instance, when two responses have rewards $R_1 = 100$ and $R_2 = 99$, clipped methods assign nearly identical probabilities ($\sim 1/2$), failing to resolve fine-grained preferences (detailed analysis in \cref{app:clip}).
+For instance, when two responses have rewards $R_1 = 100$ and $R_2 = 99$, clipped methods assign nearly identical probabilities ($\sim 1/2$), failing to resolve fine-grained preferences (detailed analysis in Appendix~\ref{app:clip}).

-Second, existing methods that employ negative weights for the to-be-learned policy face intrinsic instability.
-For example, DPO's treatment of dis-preferred responses and A-LoL's alternative weighted SFT method, where the advantage value $\hat{A}^{\pi_\text{ref}}$ can be negative, suffer from this issue.
+Second, existing methods such as DPO and A-LoL may encounter optimization instabilities caused by imbalanced or incorrect gradient dynamics.
+In particular, the gradient descent on dis-preferred responses can become pathologically strong, leading to an unstable optimization landscape.
 Consider the general weighted SFT objective:

 When $w(\vx,\vy)$ takes negative values for dis-preferred responses, the loss becomes unbounded below.
 Minimizing the loss corresponds to maximizing $w(\vx,\vy)\log\pi_\theta(\vy|\vx)$.
 For negative weights ($w < 0$), this reduces to minimizing $\log\pi_\theta(\vy|\vx)$, creating a non-compact optimization landscape.
-While perfect performance ($\log\pi_\theta(\vy|\vx) \rightarrow 0$) is theoretically achievable, it is practically unreachable~\cite{gao2023scaling} (detailed analysis in \cref{app:theory_analysis}).
+While perfect performance ($\log\pi_\theta(\vy|\vx) \rightarrow 0$) is theoretically achievable, it is practically unreachable~\citep{gao2023scaling} (detailed analysis in Appendix~\ref{app:bound}).

 Our key insight is that \textit{reward-driven alignment should operate in the space of positive measures}.
 We therefore propose a variational method that naturally induces non-negative weights through exponential reward transformation: